cmilius/woodland-corps/session-recaps.md

 title: Session Recaps
 ---

-Welcome to the Woodland Corps session recaps!
-Below is a list of our recent adventures.
-Click on a recap to read more.
+After every session, our DM Next Door recounts the shenanigans that took place.
+Click on a recap to read more and enjoy.

 {% for recap in site.session-recaps reversed %}
 # [{{ recap.title }}]({{ recap.url | relative_url }}) - {{ recap.date | date: "%B %d, %Y" }}